DIAGNijmegen/git-novice/_episodes/04-changes.md

 ~~~
 Cold and dry, but everything is my favorite color
-The two moons may be a problem for Alice
+The two svm may be a problem for Alice
 ~~~
 {: .output}